 Sanders Alley has since its extended the line up into Sanders Alley Khan with singer/fiddle/mandolin/guitarist Dave Khan; and Sanders Alley Geiling with violinist Toni Geiling.
 Plus many others....

-Jon has just launched his 3rd album, Twigs of the Neem Tree, a collection of bouzouki and ukulele compositions accompanied by 12 of the best acoustic musicians in their respective fields today.
+Jon launched his 3rd album, Twigs of the Neem Tree, in late 2010: a collection of bouzouki and ukulele compositions accompanied by 12 of the best acoustic musicians in their respective fields today.
 It has a therapeutic healing theme in honour of the revered Indian medicinal tree.

 The Irish Times says of the new Twigs album: "There's an organic, deliciously weathered quality to the collection that brings a coherence to what is a highly disparate dozen of tunes.
 What strikes most is his subtle but confident compositional skills.
 A slow-burning delight."

 Says Jon: “Bouzouki is probably my favourite instrument, leaping effortlessly over so many musical boundaries and genres - you’ll hear classical, jazz funk and contemporary acoustic styles here.
 And the tenor ukulele makes a perfect platform to transpose music from other instruments and bring a smile to the audience at the same time - I’ve arranged music as diverse as Irish polkas and ancient harp tunes alongside blue grass meltdowns on this album!”